-If you receive a grant you must submit a final report upon completion of the project.
+If you receive a grant, you must complete the project and submit a final report in Nova.
 See Terms and Conditions – receipt of OAC project grant funds for more information on reporting obligations.

 Complete and submit an application in Nova, OAC’s online grant application system.
 You will be able to do this approximately two months before the deadline.

-Your application includes:
+Your application will include:

 Complete instructions and requirements are in the application in Nova.

-For information on how assessors rate applications see the Evaluation Rubric – Activity Projects.
+For information on how assessors rate applications, see the Guide to OAC Assessment and the Evaluation Rubric – Creation Projects (Artistic Merit and Impact).
+Exception: For the Connections category, see the Evaluation Rubric – Activity Projects.

-For help creating a profile or submitting an application in Nova, see the Nova User Guide.
+For details on creating a profile or submitting an application in Nova, see the Nova User Guide.

 - Emerging artists and curators: applicants in the early years of their careers, usually with up to eight years of professional experience in their practice

 - Mid-career artists and curators: applicants with at least eight years of professional experience in their practice

 - Established artists and curators: applicants with at least 15 years of professional experience in their practice